-Welcome to the State Data Center, a valuable source for economic and demographic information in New York State.
-It is located in the Division of Research and Statistics within the New York State Department of Labor and operates as part of a nationwide effort to improve public access to census data.
-The information is used to track monthly, quarterly, and annual trends in population, housing, and employment for each state.
+Welcome to the New York State Data Center (NYSDC), located in the Division of Research and Statistics within the New York State Department of Labor.
+The State Data Center operates as part of a nationwide effort to improve public access to data provided by the U.S. Census Bureau.

 The State Data Center (SDC) Program is one of the Census Bureau's longest and most successful partnerships.
-The partnership between the 50 states, the District of Columbia, Puerto Rico, the island areas (American Samoa, Guam, The Commonwealth of the Northern Mariana Islands, Virgin Islands) and the Census Bureau was created in 1978 to make data available locally to the public through a network of state agencies, universities, libraries, and regional and local governments.
+The partnership between the 50 states, the District of Columbia, Puerto Rico, the island areas (American Samoa, Guam, The Commonwealth of the Northern Mariana Islands, and Virgin Islands) and the Census Bureau was created in 1978 to make data available locally to the public through a network of state agencies, universities, libraries, and regional and local governments.

 Thanks for the feedback!
 It will help us improve your experience.